rozbb/draft-waict-transparency/waict-apis.md

     uint8 chain_hash[32];
 } EntryWithCtx;
 ```
+An entry whose resource hash is all zeros is called a _tombstone entry_, signifying that the site has unenrolled from transparency.
+A client receiving a sufficiently recent tombstone entry will not perform any transparency verification.

 As sites interact with the transparency service, the prefix tree changes.
 All adds, updates, and removals are encoded in a growing sequence of `TreeEvent` structs, defined below.
 ```